mridul037/mridul037/README.md

 **Quote of the hour:**

-See, you not only have to be a good coder to create a system like Linux, you have to be a sneaky bastard too ;-)
+Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.

-~ Linus Torvalds
+~ Pete Cordell
 <pre>

 </pre>